53rg3/quickview/readme.md

 ## Shortcuts

-You can navigate the application with the mouse!
+You can navigate the application without the mouse!

 - **Number keys (1,2,3...)**